Kamatoro64/kamatoro64/README.md

 - GitHub Actions vs Travis CI for CI/CD

 Current Task
+- Remove PostgreSQL Dockerfile since a custom image does not need to be built
 - Dockerize the Node.js app so that the automated test starts can be done in a single step.
 Currently only PostgreSQL database is dynamically created and discarded for each cycle